Derderderr/auto-invoice/README.md

     2. Google Form transmitted responce data onto Google Sheet and trigger the script

-    3. Script read the last response row
+    3. Script read the response row (last row)

     4. Process the data and calculate the total price